POSH

 Keep the child calm and avoid making them feel blamed while you save what matters.

-Say: “You’re not in trouble.
-I just need to save what’s here so we can deal with it properly.”
+Say: “You are not in trouble.
+I need to save what happened so we can deal with it properly and keep you safe.”

 If some evidence is already gone

-Do not assume the situation is now impossible to report.
+Do not assume the situation is impossible to report.
+Partial evidence is still better than silence.

 - Save what still exists